zmatlja1/sky-movie-rating-app/README.md

 Exported APIs in Postman collection v2.1 is `postman/SkyPopcornMeter_v2.1.postman_collection`

 ### Junit and Integration tests
-Are in the `/test/java/integration` folder.
-Integration tests are in uk.sky.pm package.
+Integration tests are in the `/test/java/integration` folder.
+JUnit tests are in `/test/java/uk.sky.pm`.

 Cucumber feature file is in `/test/resources/features/movie.feature`.